Low Sodium Fries Recipe (Oven Baked, No Salt Added)

 Other Essential Equipment

 • Parchment Paper – I line my sheet pans with parchment paper, and I found the potatoes get nice and crispy on the paper, and won’t stick to the sheet pan.
-I go through about one of these large rolls a year, they are great for baking, roasting, and keeping foods from sticking to each other.
 Do NOT use wax paper, the wax will melt off on the potatoes.

 • Large Sheet Pan – I invested in a large half sheet pan, that I love using for roasting and baking all my one pan dinners.